 Symbol Description Inputs Output

-Arithmetic
+Arithmetic c

 + add zero or more sum of the input numbers (0 if there

 numbers are no inputs)

 multiply zero or more product of the input numbers (1 if

 numbers there are no inputs)

-subtract two numbers the value of the first number minus
+- subtract two numbers the value of the first number minus

 the value the second number

 / divide two numbers the value of the first number divided

 by the value of the second number

-Comparison
+Compariso n

+equal? is equivalent to? two values #t if the input values are the same,

+otherwise #f

-= is equal to? two things #t if the input values have the same
+= is equal to? two numbers #t if the input values have the same

 value, otherwise #f

 < is less than? two numbers #t if the first input value has lesser

 value than the second input value,

 otherwise #f

 is greater than? two numbers #t if the first input value has greater

 value than the second input value,

 otherwise #f

 <= is less than or two numbers #t if the first input value is not

 equal to? greater than the second input value,

 otherwise #f

 >= is greater than two numbers #t if the first input value is not less

 or equal to? than the second input value,

 otherwise #f